MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 6801d964fda5        5 months ago                                  0 B
 ```

-The docker file has now been slightly modified.
-Notice that the third `RUN` instruction has changed.
+This next Dockerfile has now been slightly modified, with the third `RUN` instruction changed to a new file.
 When Docker build is run against this Dockerfile, the first three instructions, which are identical to those in the last example, use the cached image layers.
-However, because the changed `RUN` instruction has not been cached, a new layer is created for itself and all subsequent instructions.
+However, because the changed `RUN` instruction isn't cached, a new layer is created for for the changed instruction and all subsequent instructions.

 ```dockerfile
 FROM windowsservercore